 Use of Estimates: The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from those estimates.
+Actual results could differ from those estimates

 Revenue Recognition: Revenue for conferencing and event services are generally billed and revenue recognized on a per participant minute basis.
 Web services are generally billed and revenue recognized on a per participant minute basis or, in the case of operating license arrangements, generally billed in advance and revenue recognized ratably over the service life period.
-IP-based services are generally billed and revenue recognized, on a per seat basis and alerts and notifications services are generally billed, and revenue recognized, on a per message or per minute basis.
-We also charge clients for additional features, such as conference call recording, transcription services or professional services are generally billed based on call duration, hours of input, number of calls or a contingent basis.
+IP-based services are generally billed and revenue recognized on a per seat basis and alerts and notifications services are generally billed, and revenue recognized, on a per message or per minute basis.
+We also charge clients for additional features, such as conference call recording, transcription services or professional services.
+Automated call processing and agent-based services in the month that services are performed and services are generally billed based on call duration, hours of input, number of calls or a contingent basis.
 Emergency communications services revenue is generated primarily from monthly fees based on the number of billing telephone numbers and cell towers covered under contract.
 In addition, product sales and installations are generally recognized upon completion of the installation and client acceptance of a fully functional system or, for contracts that are completed in stages, recognized upon completion of such stages and client acceptance.
 Contracts for annual recurring services such as support and maintenance agreements are generally billed in advance and are recognized as revenue ratably (on a monthly basis) over the contractual periods.